rtrelator/SurvivalLAMP/ReadMe.md

-Survival LAMP is an extended version of LAMP (Terada et al 2013), a multiple-testing correction method, for performing log-rank test in survival analysis.
+Survival LAMP is an extended version of LAMP (Terada et al 2013) for performing log-rank test in survival analysis.

 LAMP is a code for multiple testing correction to discover combinatorial effects.
-The lcm53.zip is the redistributed file that is provided in http://research.nii.ac.jp/~uno/codes.htm.
+The lcm53.zip is the redistributed file that is provided in [http://research.nii.ac.jp/~uno/codes.htm.](http://research.nii.ac.jp/~uno/codes.htm)
-The usage of LAMP is described in http://a-terada.github.io/lamp/.
+The usage of LAMP is described in [http://a-terada.github.io/lamp/.](http://a-terada.github.io/lamp/)

 ## Input Files:
 1. ITEM FILE